Data model

 default_gateway varchar(255) Default gateway

-gateway_id int unsigned Gateway
+gateway_id int unsigned Link to the gateway

 vlan_id int unsigned Associated VLAN